IrinaVi/bank-tech-test/README.md

 ## Project Description
 This project aims to help users to control their bank accounts.
 It allows users to add deposit, or withdraw the money and print the bank statement.

-## Project aproach
+## Project approach
 I have used an array of hashes for storing the information about each of the transactions.
 This allowed me to store each of the transactions as an element of an array.
-And, as each element is a hash, I could create value-pairs which represented depost, date, credit etc.
+And, as each element is a hash, I could create value-pairs which represented deposit, date, credit etc.

 The program consists of one class, which contains 4 methods:
 1. Initialize - this method sets the initial values of the object - budget and statement.

-2. Depost - takes two arguments: amount of money and date.
+2. Deposit - takes two arguments: amount of money and date.
 This method allows users to deposit money to the bank account.

 3. Withdraw - takes two arguments: amount of money and date.
 This method allows users to withdraw money from the bank account.